pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~~~~~~

 If an aggregate is created and then updated, the second event is causally dependent on
-the first event.
+the first.
 Causal dependencies between events are detected and used to synchronise
 the processing of parallel pipelines downstream.
 Downstream processing of one pipeline
 can wait for an event to be processed in another.
 The causal dependencies are automatically
 inferred by detecting the originator ID and version of aggregates as they are retrieved.